mishak87/archive-tar/readme.md

 **Supports only USTAR format.** This should be the most used TAR format after 1988.

-Gz and bz2 compressions are transparently supported via detection from filename extension.
+Gz, bz2 and xz compressions are transparently supported via detection from filename extension.

+For xz support you must have [php-xz](https://github.com/payden/php-xz) installed.

 ## Installation